Skip to content

 518 m

-Sarajevo is a city of extraordinary history and spirit, nestled along the banks of the Miljacka.
-Its heart, Baščaršija, preserves artisan workshops and the aromas of oriental cuisine, while just a few steps away rise the grand buildings of the Austro-Hungarian period.
-The city is home to numerous festivals, the most famous of which is the Sarajevo Film Festival, which transforms it into a world metropolis every summer.
-Visitors can enjoy a cable car ride up to Trebević, explore the Tunnel of Hope, or admire the view from Žuta Tabija.
-With its mosques, churches, and synagogues that have stood side by side for centuries, Sarajevo is living proof of coexistence and a crossroads of paths that leaves no one indifferent.
+Sarajevo is a city of remarkable history and spirit, located along the banks of the Miljacka River.
+Its heart, Baščaršija, preserves traditional craft shops and the aromas of Oriental cuisine, while just a few steps away stand magnificent Austro-Hungarian buildings.
+The city hosts numerous festivals, the most famous being the Sarajevo Film Festival, which transforms Sarajevo into a global cultural hotspot every summer.
+Visitors can enjoy a cable car ride to Mount Trebević, explore the Tunnel of Hope, or admire panoramic views from the Yellow Fortress.
+With its mosques, churches, and synagogues standing side by side for centuries, Sarajevo is a living symbol of coexistence and a crossroads of cultures that leaves no visitor indifferent.

-Everything you need to know about currency, transportation, insurance, shipping, airports, visas, and more.
+Everything you need to know about currency, transportation, insurance, airports, visas, and more.

 Spring

-Stroll along the Great Alley in Ilidža to the Source of the Bosna River while everything is in bloom and enjoy the first coffee in the sun.
+Take a walk along the Grand Alley in Ilidža leading to Vrelo Bosne while everything is in bloom, and enjoy your first coffee in the sunshine.

 Summer